 Camden is a somewhat small city located in the state of South Carolina.
-With a population of 7,085 people and five constituent neighborhoods, Camden is the 65th largest community in South Carolina.
+With a population of 7,788 people and six constituent neighborhoods, Camden is the 59th largest community in South Carolina.

 Camden is an extremely ethnically-diverse city.
 The people who call Camden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Camden include Irish, English, Scots-Irish, and European.
+Important ancestries of people in Camden include English, Irish, Scots-Irish, German, and Scottish.

 The most common language spoken in Camden is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.